tanzu-end-to-end/tko-workshop/workshop/content/workshop-summary.md

 Tanzu for Kubernetes Operations provides solutions that helps teams on :

     - Day 0:
-      - Help Provision Clusters across Clouds and Datacenters
+      - Help Provision Clusters across Clouds and Datacenter's
       - Attach any existing clusters for easier management
       - Provide Access Policies to the Kubernetes API with Authenticated with Enterprise Identity Services